enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 @tailwind utilities;
 ```

+- Run the development server to ensure everything is ok.

 ### Installation of daisy.ui

-- Open the terminal of be at the frontend folder and paste following code at the terminal.
+- Open your terminal in the frontend folder and run the following command:

 ```javascript
 npm i -D daisyui@latest
 ```

-- Go to the tailwind.config.js file and paste the following code
+- Open the tailwind.config.js file and update the plugins section to include Daisy UI:

 ```javascript
 /** @type {import('tailwindcss').Config} */